 The nearest hospital, with a full-time doctor and access to flying doctor facilities, is at Injune, 111km south of Carnarvon Gorge.

 For more information, please read the guidelines on safety in parks and forests.

 - A first-aid kit and first-aid book

-- A animal-proof sealable rubbish container (bins are not provided)
+- An animal-proof sealable rubbish container (bins are not provided)

-- A fuel stove and fuel if camping at Big Bend campground or in remote areas
+- A fuel stove and fuel if camping at Big Bend camping area or in remote areas

 - A hat, sunscreen and sunglasses